Elliptical Perturbations for Differential Privacy: Proofs

 \begin{proof}[Proof of Lemma 1.]
 Suppose that $P^{1}(A) = 0$.
 By definition of conditional measures we have that $\displaystyle P^{1}(A) = \int P^{1}_t(A) dQ^{1}(t). $ However, if the above is zero, then it must be the case that $P^{1}_t(A) = 0$ for all $t$ except possibly on a set of $Q^{1}$ measure zero.
 By the assumed equivalence of $Q^1$ and $Q^2$ as well as the conditional measures, it follows that $P^{2}_t(A) = 0$ for all $t$ except possibly on a set of $Q^{2}$ measure zero.
 Therefore $\displaystyle P^{2}(A) = \int P^{2}_t(A) dQ^2(t) = 0. $ Since we can swap the roles of $P^1$ and $P^2$, it follows that they agree on the zero sets. \end{proof}

 \begin{proof}[Proof of Theorem 2.]
 The first direction is easier.
-Namely, if $\mu_1-\mu_2$ resides in the Cameron-Martin space of $C$ then it resides in the Cameron-Martin space of any $v C$ for $v >0$.
-Thus, conditioned on the mixture $V=v$, the measures are equivalent for all $v$.
+Namely, if $\mu_1-\mu_2$ resides in the Cameron-Martin space of $C$ then it resides in the Cameron-Martin space of any $v C$ for $v >0$. {To see this, note that $C$ and $vC$ induce equivalent norms; the latter is just scaled by $v$ compared to the former.
+Since the norms are equivalent, the resulting Cameron-Martin spaces are the same}.
+Thus, conditioned on the mixture $V=v$, the measures are equivalent for all $v$ \citep[Theorem 2.4.5 ]{bogachev1998gaussian}.
 Thus Lemma 1 implies they are equivalent.

 The harder part is the reverse.
 If the mixture is discrete, i.e. $V$ takes on at most a countable number of values, then we could, in principle, piece together a countable number of appropriate spaces (since $\sigma$-algebras are closed under countable unions).
 However, when $V$ is continuous, this approach won't work as it requires considering an uncountable number of sets.
 Thus, we have to be more explicit in terms of our construction.
 We consider, without loss of generality, $X_1 \sim \mcE(0, C,\psi)$ versus $X_2 \sim \mcE(\mu, C,\psi)$ where $\mu$ is not in $\mbH$, the Cameron-Martin space of $C$.
 To show that the two measures are orthogonal, it is enough to show that, for any fixed $\epsilon \in (0,1)$ we can construct a set $A$ such that $P(X_1 \in A) \geq 1 - \epsilon$ while $P(X_2 \in A) \leq \epsilon$.
 Since $\mu$ is not in $\mbH$, it implies that the functional $T_\mu:\mcK \to \mbR$ defined as $T_\mu(f) = f(\mu)$ is not continuous, or equivalently, it is not bounded.
 So we can construct a sequence $g_1,g_2,\dots \in \mcK$ such that $T_\mu(g_i) = g_i(\mu) \to \infty$ as $i \to \infty$, but $\|g_i\|_{\mcK} = 1$.